collegiateacademies/cadata/docs/daily_attendance_email.md

     - Absences: `/api/v1/absences` endpoint, filtered by school, active status, and current date.
     - The process uses the Schoolrunner calendar API to determine if today is a school day.

+## Is There Any OA-Specific Logic?

+- **No.** The daily attendance email process is the same for all schools, including OA.
+There is no OA-specific logic in this process.

 ## Summary

 - **Emails sent from:** `data@collegiateacademies.org`
 - **Runs on non-school days?** No; checks Schoolrunner calendar dynamically per school.
+- **How does it know whether to run?** Uses Schoolrunner calendar API for the current date and school; not hard-coded.
 - **Data source:** Schoolrunner API (students, absences, calendar).
 - **Trigger:** Automated via cron jobs, twice daily per school.
+- **OA-specific logic:** None; OA is handled the same as other schools.

 ---